 This archaic colonial building with its old doors and balconies attracted my view, and I couldn’t stop wondering: “what if the doors could talk – what story would they tell?“….

-The green wooden shades once beautiful.
-I also liked the balconies with wrought iron railings… and hey, there was still a living plant growing on one of them – hmm, weird!
+The green wooden shades where certainly once beautiful.
+You can also notice the balconies with wrought iron railings… And hey, there was still a living plant growing on one of them – hmm, weird!

-* Note the three different methods for securing the doors at the bottom… I’m wondering what they are hiding inside, and what the people who were once living here looked like…
+* Note the three different methods for securing the doors at the bottom… I’m wondering what they are hiding inside those dingy enigmatic spaces.

-- Built on a peninsula, the district was founded in 1673 with the purpose of defending Panama City from pirates attacks
+- Built on a peninsula, the district was founded in 1673 with the purpose of defending Panama City from pirates attacks and repress the enemies.

 - This historic district of Panama City, a gem of art and culture, has become a UNESCO World Heritage Site in 1997.